-Although the above improved approaches reduce the evolution time to a certain extent, it is still important to further shorten the holonomic gate-time to reduce effect of decoherence, as it is still much longer than a typical gate from conventional dynamical evolution.
+Although the improved approaches above reduce the evolution time to a certain extent, it is still useful to further shorten the holonomic gate time to reduce the effect of decoherence, as it is still much longer than a typical gate from conventional dynamical evolution.
 This is a nontrivial work as two conditions must be met to achieve NHQC: cyclic evolution condition and parallel transport condition, and thus the schemes of NHQC have strict restrictions on the evolution time.
-To further shorten the gate-time, combining with the time-optimal technology \cite{Carlini2012,Carlini2013,wamg2015,geng2016}, the universal holonomic gates with minimum time can be obtained \cite{liuarxiv,chen2020,jiln2021,shenp2021} by solving the quantum brachistochrone equation, which has been experimentally verified \cite{yu2020, sunfw2021}.
-However, due to this additional constrain, the geometry phase obtained there is of the unconventional nature \cite{zhu2003, du2006}.
+To further shorten the gate time, combining with the time-optimal technology \cite{Carlini2012,Carlini2013,wamg2015,geng2016}, the universal holonomic gates with minimum time can be obtained \cite{liuarxiv,chen2020,jiln2021,shenp2021} by solving the quantum brachistochrone equation, which has been experimentally verified \cite{yu2020, sunfw2021}.
+However, due to this additional constraint, the geometry phase obtained there is of an unconventional nature \cite{zhu2003, du2006}.
 Another method of getting faster holonomic quantum gates is achieved via shortening the evolution path \cite{xu2018,zhao2020}.
-Besides the gate-time consideration, the pulse shaping technique is also applied in NHQC schemes \cite{xugf2014, liubj2019, Lisai2020, Lisai2021, liubj2021} with experimental demonstrations \cite{yudp2019, YS2019, aimz2020, aimz2021, sunfwprappl2021, xuy2021}, mainly to strength the gate-robustness.
+In addition, the method of noncyclic holonomic quantum computation breaks the limits of cyclic evolution, thus accelerating the evolution process \cite{SaiLi2020}.
+Besides the gate-time consideration, the pulse-shaping technique is also applied in NHQC schemes \cite{xugf2014, liubj2019, Lisai2020, Lisai2021, liubj2021} with experimental demonstrations \cite{yudp2019, YS2019, aimz2020, aimz2021, sunfwprappl2021, xuy2021}, mainly to strengthen the gate robustness.